crotchetycrow/eng110-kubernetes/README.md

 ## What is Kubernetes cluster?

 K8 cluster is a dynamic system that places and manages containers, grouped together in pods which run on nodes

+## What are Kubernetes replica sets?

+A process that runs multiple instances of a Pod and keeps the specified number of Pods constant

 ## Why adopt Kubernetes